San Andrés Tuxtla: Flora and fauna

+Climate

 The climate of the municipality varies depending on location.
 It is warm in all parts but the amount of rain varies to areas with most rain in the summer to those that receive abundant rainfall year-round.
 Average annual temperature varies from 18 to 28C and average annual rainfall varies from 1,100 to 4,600mm.

 History

 The name “Tuxtla” is derived from Nahuatl and means “place of the rabbit.”
 San Andrés refers to the patron saint, Saint Andrew.

 In the 16th century, the area belonged to the Santiago Tuxtla province.
 In 1530 there was an eruption of the San Martín Volcano, which prompted the movement of people from Ixtlán to what is now the city of San Andrés Tuxtla, then called Tuzacoalco (land between the mountains).
 The settlement was recognized in 1580 by the head of the Tlacotalpan, Tuztla and Cotaxtla region.

 Its tobacco history began in 1830 when a slow influx of Cubans and Europeans made their way here and decided that the climate was apt for the growing of fine tobacco.
 Today, the area produces some of the finest cigars in the world.
 Just prior to the Mexican Revolution the industry experienced strikes by workers, with the first occurring at the El Destino factory in 1896.

 The municipality was defined in 1825 and in 1826 the city was declared its seat.
 In 1830 the seat was declared a town, and in 1893 a city.

 In 1932, the city and municipality's name was changed to Los Tuxtlas, but this was changed back to San Andrés Tuxtla in 1938.